Resources for Undergraduates

 Thank you for your interest in the Anthropology undergraduate program at Indiana University Bloomington.
-For general questions and to learn more about the undergraduate Anthropology major and other academic opportunities available to them prospective undergraduate students are encouraged to contact Jody Ferguson, the Anthropology undergraduate academic advisor.
+For general questions and to learn more about the undergraduate Anthropology major and other academic opportunities available to them prospective undergraduate students are encouraged to contact Rebecca Butorac, the Anthropology undergraduate academic advisor.
 You can also see what career options are available for students with this presentation from students at the University of Southern Florida.

 In addition to information about Anthropology prospective students are encouraged to explore the resources listed below:

 Office of Admissions (for U.S. citizens or permanent residents)

 Office of International Admissions (for non U.S. citizens or permanent residents)

 College of Arts and Sciences Direct Admission (for outstanding high school students interested in being directly admitted into a major in the College of Arts and Sciences)

 Credit Transfer Service (useful if students have taken college courses at other universities and want to see if the courses will automatically transfer into IUB courses)

 Financial Aid and Scholarships